Mtn-Man/JellyMac-AMP/README.md

 ```

 On its first run, JellyMac initiates an interactive setup wizard that will:
-- Offer to create a default configuration file (lib/jellymac_config.sh) if it's missing
-- Guide you through installing any missing helper programs (like yt-dlp, transmission-cli, ffmpeg, or flock)
-- Create necessary operational folders with sensible defaults
+- **Smart dependency management** - Choose permanent auto-install or one-time setup
-- Offer to automatically configure Transmission for seamless magnet link automation
+- **Complete Transmission integration** - Background service + automatic download folder configuration for seamless magnet → library workflow
+- **Media player optimization** - IINA setup for enhanced codec support
+- **Network path validation** - Ensures media server connections work properly
+- **Automatic directory creation** - Sets up all required folders with proper permissions

-### Step 4: Customize Your Configuration (Recommended)
+### Step 4: Configure Your Setup

+After the initial setup, JellyMac creates `lib/jellymac_config.sh` and offers two options:

+**Option 1: Edit Configuration Now**
-After the initial setup, JellyMac creates lib/jellymac_config.sh.
-It's highly recommended to edit this file to match your setup, especially if you use a media server or network storage.
+- Choose this if you use a media server, NAS, or custom library locations

-To edit:
-1. Navigate to the lib folder inside your JellyMac directory
-2. Open lib/jellymac_config.sh with a text editor (e.g., nano, TextEdit)
-3. Key paths to update include:
-   - DEST_DIR_MOVIES: Your main movies library folder
-   - DEST_DIR_SHOWS: Your main TV shows library folder
-   - DEST_DIR_YOUTUBE: Where YouTube downloads should go
-   - DROP_FOLDER: The folder JellyMac will monitor
+- JellyMac opens the config file in TextEdit for immediate customization
+- Save your changes and restart JellyMac to use your custom settings

+**Option 2: Use Default Local Setup**
+- Choose this for simple local media organization on your Mac
+- Uses standard paths: `~/Movies/Movies`, `~/Movies/Shows`, `~/Downloads/JellyDrop`
+- You can always edit `lib/jellymac_config.sh` later if your needs change

-   Refer to Getting_Started.txt or Configuration_Guide.txt for details on all options
+Refer to [`Getting_Started.txt`](Getting_Started.txt) or [`Configuration_Guide.txt`](Configuration_Guide.txt) for details on all configuration options.
-4. Save the file.
-JellyMac will use these new settings the next time it runs or processes media

-### Zero-Config Setup (for Local Use)

-If you're using JellyMac only for local media on your Mac and don't have a separate media server, the default paths created by the setup wizard often work out of the box:
-- Movies are typically organized in `~/Movies/Movies`
-- TV shows in `~/Movies/Shows`
-- The drop folder is usually `~/Downloads/JellyDrop`

-You can often press Enter through most setup prompts for this scenario.

 ---